pitz wrote:mpav wrote:If you are intent on owning property, do so yourself and manage it yourself.

 Two senior executives of the First Leaside group of companies have been barred permanently from the brokerage industry and fined for various securities violations, including placing clients in unsuitable high-risk investments and distributing misleading marketing materials. ...Along with the permanent bans, IIROC imposed fines of $2 million on Phillips and $500,000 on Wilson. ....

-Users browsing this forum: Bing [Bot], DavidR and 8 guests
+Users browsing this forum: jonforest and 5 guests